 Coding is more than just a technical skill.
 Students engaged in coding projects and activities will also develop a wide range of soft skills.
-In fact, when we talk to employers, we find that digital skills are the key to open the door, but the most important part of turning the opportunity into reality is being able to demonstrate the soft skills that go with them.
+When we talk to employers, we find that digital skills are the key to opening the door.
+Still, an essential part of turning the opportunity into reality can demonstrate the soft skills that go with them.

 Empathy is the ability to comprehend and be sensitive to other people’s needs and emotions.
-Through incorporating authentic project briefs in lessons, students learn to understand the needs of others and practice executing their requests in a considerate manner.
-Empathy is not just sensing “feelings” or interpreting emotions, students will learn that in order to successfully understand the needs, detailed research should be conducted.
+Through incorporating original project briefs in lessons, students understand compassion and practice executing their requests in a considerate manner.
+Empathy is not just sensing “feelings” or interpreting emotions.
+Students will learn that to understand the needs successfully, detailed research should be conducted.

 Read our other article on the importance of empathy and how you can help your students practice it.

-Learning to code is like learning how to read and write in a different medium – it enables you with creative and expressive power (Here are 5 reasons why coding is like a language).
-Code is an enabler for students to become creators of digital artefacts rather than simply being consumers.
-Through coding projects, such as creating a digital photography portfolio, a recipe app or self-driving toy car, students will experience ways to express their ideas and become thoughtful creators in their communities.
+Learning to code is like learning how to read and write in a different medium – it enables you with creative and expressive power (Here are five reasons why coding is like a language).
+In addition, code helps students to become creators of digital artifacts rather than simply being consumers.
+Through coding projects, students experience ways to express their ideas and become thoughtful creators in their communities.
+Some of these projects include creating a digital photography portfolio, a recipe app, or a self-driving toy car!

 Logic is a skill students can practice through code.
-Through dissecting existing programs to understand the process and flow to achieve the solution through written code, students become increasingly analytical.
-Whether they are building or debugging, they are exercising their logic faculties on a regular basis.
-Understanding machine operations, conditionals, and progression in coding projects strengthens logic.
-Being able to break down issues into small, separate parts and figure out how each is affecting the other will help students think in a systematic and objective way, rather than relying on solving problems emotionally.
+Students become increasingly analytical by dissecting existing programs to understand the process to achieve the solution through written code.
+Whether they are building or debugging, they are exercising their logic faculties regularly.
+Understanding machine operations, conditionals, and progression in coding projects strengthen logic.
+Breaking down issues and figuring out how each affects the other will help students think objectively.

 Students have to be aware of and apply appropriate coding skills for different requirements or scenarios.
-Students that practice this will improve their ability, having broken down a problem that may seem complex or abstract, to recognise the optimal way that its solution can be articulated.
-Identifying the operations needed to solve a problem in the most effective way is a skill that students can apply in any other field.
+Students that practice this will improve their ability, having broken down a problem that may seem complex or abstract to recognize the optimal way that students can articulate its solution.
+Identifying the operations needed to solve pain effectively is a skill that students can apply in any other field.

 Coding brings out enterprising qualities in students.
 Coding is not like other subjects in school where the facts might be all in the classroom with them.
-When beginning the journey of code, students will find themselves quickly identifying gaps in their learning and recognise the need to seek resources for themselves.
-This search for an answer will accustom students to find and recognise the quality or reliability of sources to achieve and fulfill their creative ideas.
+When beginning the coding journey, students will quickly identify gaps in their learning and recognize the need to seek resources for themselves.
+This search for an answer will accustom students to find and recognize the quality or reliability of sources to achieve and fulfill their creative ideas.

 7. Abstract thinking